 The trial area is the neighbourhood streets bounded by Alexandra Parade, Johnston Street, Hoddle Street and Nicholson Street (excluding Brunswick Street and Smith Street).

 When is the trial?

-We have to start somewhere.
+We had to start somewhere.
 The trial area has some areas where drivers are already travelling at lower speeds and others where they are not.
 The area also has a variety of residential and other uses and a variety of different road users, so it makes a good test case.

-Was the community consulted about this change?
+Was the community consulted about this change before it was implemented?